 Paid up capital and minimum investment in Indonesia

-The official minimum investment in Indonesia to start a PT PMA is IDR 10 billion (~ $US 750,000).
-In real life, the investment is merely a plan.
-The plan will help ensure local officials that the business is sustainable and will work as a sufficient proof to Indonesia when foreign investors are entering the market.
-This requirement applies for all industries unless stated differently.
+The official minimum investment in Indonesia to start a PT PMA is IDR 10 billion (~USD 675,000).
+In reality, the investment is merely a plan.
+The plan will help to ensure local officials that the business is sustainable and will work as sufficient proof to Indonesia when foreign investors are entering the market.
+This requirement applies to all industries unless stated differently.

-The current minimum paid up capital amount when setting up a PT PMA company in Indonesia is IDR 2,5 billion (~ 190,000 $US).
-There is an exception if you are planning to operate in a capital intensive field.
-In that case the paid up capital marked on your investment plan must also be higher.
+The current minimum paid-up capital amount when setting up a PT PMA company in Indonesia is IDR 2,5 billion (~USD 170,000).
+There is an exception if you are planning to operate in a capital-intensive field.
+In that case, the paid-up capital that you state in your investment plan must also be higher.

 What to know about the investment plan

-Your investment plan can include working and fixed capital, however the costs of buildings and land are not included.
+Your investment plan can include working and fixed capital, however, you cannot include the costs of buildings and land.

-Capital statement letter needs to be signed by the shareholders and confirm that the investors have sufficient funds to transfer the capital once the company is incorporated.
+Since you will not have a bank account during the incorporation process, the shareholders need to sign a capital statement letter and confirm that the investors have sufficient funds to transfer the capital once the company is incorporated.

 Should I submit all the capital at once?

 By law, yes you need to inject the full amount of paid-up capital as soon as you open your company’s bank, as you also state this in your capital statement letter.

 However, if you do not inject it fully, you should record the remaining amount as shareholders liabilities.